 not to worry – the doctor will prescribe something to cure the unprovoked squirrel attacks. unfortunately, its side effects include sudden urges to streak and exploding toes…

-pamela welch Premium Member about 2 years ago
+pamela welch Premium Member over 2 years ago

 This made me laugh; probably because I can identify with it.